Tiamat's Wrath: Plot summary

 Several years after the events of Persepolis Rising, Chrisjen Avasarala dies of old age.
 She is given a state funeral on Laconia, where James Holden, who remains a captive, pays his respects.
 Holden is allowed to freely roam the grounds of High Consul Winston Duarte's palace, but can't leave it, and is constantly watched.
-At a wake he speaks with Avasarala's granddaughter Kajri and Camina Drummer, former president of the defunct Transport Union.
+At her wake he speaks with Avasarala's granddaughter Kajri and Camina Drummer, former president of the defunct Transport Union.

 Through the ring gates, Elvi Okoye, her husband Fayez and several other scientists are sent on a Laconian mission to explore the "dead systems", or systems which have gates but no habitable worlds.
 In the Adro system, they find a planet-sized green diamond which interacts strangely with their sample of active protomolecule, leading Elvi to think that it is an alien record storage device.
 They are forced by the mission commander to move on to the next system before they can adequately probe it.
 They arrive in the Tecoma system to find nothing but a neutron star pushed to the edge of stability, with no other matter (not even particles) in the area.
 The Laconian commander reveals the mission's secret secondary objective to find a system with no functional value, which is to be used as a staging ground to send an antimatter-laden ship through the ring gates to attack the creatures which have been "eating" the ships that disappeared while crossing the ring gates.
 Duarte intends to use this as an experiment to see if an attack will provoke a response.

 In the Sol system, Naomi, working for the underground resistance against Laconia, arrives on a station in the Outer Planets to rendezvous with Bobbie and Alex, operating their stolen Laconian gunship Gathering Storm before leaving again.
 Bobbie and Alex embark on a covert mission to capture a Laconian freighter near Jupiter carrying supplies and a high-ranking political officer, but the officer and their own spies are caught in the crossfire and killed.
 Laconia dispatches the Heart of the Tempest to the Jovian system to find and destroy the Storm.
 Faced with the failure of their primary mission, and the overwhelming odds they now face, Bobbie and Alex are forced to confront the question of whether their fight against Laconia is winnable.
 Bobbie finds antimatter in the supplies taken from the Laconian freighter, intended as a power source for its magnetic weapon but useful as an extremely potent explosive, and hatches a plan to destroy the Tempest.